 SMASH --- This one is quite difficult to perform, but you want to time the MALS so that some point around Shulk's waist-line is in contact with the lip of the stage when the art activates

 BUSTER --- Honestly this one is still kind of an enigma to me...
 But the timing is such that some point around Shulk's chest and shoulders are in contact with the ledge while the art activates (you want to time this one earlier).
 Though sometimes other timings seem to work as well (somewhere along Shulk's legs I think).
-An interesting thing to note for buster MALS, however, is the fact that an "Br" art activation (press opposite just before art activates to turn Shulk around) will snap Shulk on top of the ledge much more consistently than otherwise.
+An interesting thing to note for buster MALS, however, is the fact that a "reverse B" art activation (press opposite just before art activates to turn Shulk around) will snap Shulk on top of the ledge much more consistently than otherwise.
 This obviously, complicates the inputs, however.

 It might be very helpful for you to visualize exactly how each art stance distorts Shulk's hurtbox.
 Knowing that MALS 'clips' Shulk into the stage, try to think which part of Shulk's body in each pose protrudes forward the most so as to clip Shulk into the stage.

 Applications and Other